susanBuck/notes/05_Laravel/08_Databases_Schemas_Migrations.md

 ## Generate a new migration

-First, let's have Artisan generate a new migration file for you:
+First, let's have Artisan generate a new migration file:

 	$ php artisan migrate:make create_books_table

 The migration name (`create_books_table`) should reflect what you're doing.
+In this example we're creating a table called `books`.

 Naming conventions:

 + Tables and field names are written in `snake_case`.
 + Table names are plural.

-This command will generate a new file in `/app/database/migrations/`.
+The `migrate:make` command will generate a new file in `/app/database/migrations/` and the filename will look something like this: `2014_07_17_022948_create_books_table.php`.

-Note the filename has a unique timestamp.
+Note the generated filename is prefixed with a unique timestamp.
 This insures migrations are run in the same order in which they were created.

+Open up your newly generated migration, and you should see something like this:

+	<?php
+	use Illuminate\Database\Schema\Blueprint;
+	use Illuminate\Database\Migrations\Migration;

+	class AddPurchaseLinkFieldToBooks extends Migration {

+		/**
+		 * Run the migrations.
+		 *
+		 * @return void
+		 */
+		public function up() {

+		}

+		/**
+		 * Reverse the migrations.
+		 *
+		 * @return void
+		 */
+		public function down() {

+		}

+	}

-Open it up.
-Every migration has some boilerplate code with a `up()` and `down()` method.
+Every generated migration has this boilerplate code with a `up()` and `down()` method.

 In the `up()` method you'll describe some change to the database (adding a new table, adding fields to a table, etc.), and in the `down()` method you'll reverse any changes made in the `up()` method.

-## Design our table
+## Design the books table

-Before writing any code in the `up()` method to build our table, we have to decide what fields our table will need, and what MySQL data type each field should be.
+Before writing any code in the `up()` method, we have to decide what fields the table will need, and what MySQL data type each field in the table should be.

-To do this, we looked at our existing `books.json` data and mapped the book parameters to the appropriate MySQL field type.
+To do this, we looked at the existing `books.json` data and mapped the book parameters to the appropriate MySQL field type.

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-books-table-design@2x.png' class='' style='max-width:983px; width:100%' alt=''>